Ricy137/nft-theGraph/README.md

 ## PWA

 The project is PWA(Progressive Web Application), which means you can "install" it on your mobile or desktop.
 The main goal of the PWA is to provide users a better accessibility(especially for mobile users), while maintain the web apps' _reach anyone, anyone on any device_ and avoid the annoying process of native app installation.
+Besides, it can also work offline! (requests involves network won't function, but it will provide an offline page, so even thoug user's offline, it won't be an empty page.
+Such a feature was only available in native app, but now it's available in PWA too! it will provider better user experience for users with bad network)

 - Though the minting function is unavailable on mobile currently, it's still a good practice to build a PWA and attract mobile users.
 - Please check your browser's support before using the feature, even if your browser doens't support it, the project will works as normal